judgie79/chtable/README.md

 # Table plugin for [ClickHouse datasource](https://github.com/Vertamedia/chproxy)

-CHTable is a modification of Grafana's [table plugin](https://grafana.com/plugins/table) with next features:
+MySQLTable is a modification of Grafana's [table plugin](https://grafana.com/plugins/table) with next features:
 * Real pagination - sending queries with `LIMIT` parameter based on page number
 * Query results caching for each page
 * Detecting of total rows amount to build paging